philchuang/vMix-M5Stick-Tally-Light/README.md

       * [x]  M5 short-press to switch to retry
       * [x]  Side short-press to cycle connection settings and retry
   * [x]  Tally screen
-    * [ ]  show status in landscape, number in portrait
     * [x]  M5 short-press to switch to Settings screen
     * [ ]  M5 long-press to enter brightness mode
       * [ ]  M5 short-press to cycle brightness